 The government-wide Statement of Activities presents a comparison between expenses, both direct and indirect, and program revenues for each governmental program.
 Direct expenses are those that are specifically associated with a service, program, or department and are, therefore, clearly identifiable to a particular function.
 Indirect expenses for centralized services and administrative overhead are allocated among the programs, functions, and segments using a full cost allocation approach and are presented separately to enhance comparability of direct expenses between governments that allocate direct expenses and those that do not.
 Program revenues include charges paid by the recipients of the goods or services offered by the programs and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
-Revenues not classified as program revenues are presented as general revenues.
-The comparison of program revenues and expenses identifies the extent to which each program is self-financing or draws from the general revenues of the Township.
+Revenues and expenses identifies the extent to which each program is self-financing or draws from the general revenues of the Township.